martinosorb/zoteroRemarkable/README.md

 - get base path for zotero pdf (papers)

 ### Usage
-_(ensure you have a .env file, with zotero api key, and rmapi setup)_
+_(Ensure you have a config file, with zotero api key, and rmapi setup)_
-Then to sync, just run:
+Then to sync, at any time from any folder, just run:
-  `python3 sync.py`
+  `python3 -m zoteroRemarkable`